Welcome to Dundee Township!

 Looking Forward to Seeing You!

-M-F, 10 a.m.-2 p.m.
+Wed.-Sun.
+10 a.m.-2 p.m. (extended hours coming soon!)

 Be sure to visit our Facebook page for current news, photos and results of our annual Largest Tomato and Great Pumpkin contests.
 Shop local, and see you soon!

-Booth fees from our market support the depot and allow us to keep the doors open, so shop early and often!
+Booth fees from our market support the Depot and allow us to keep the doors open, so shop early and often!

-The Dundee Farmer's Market is held 8 a.m. to 2 p.m. every Saturday mid May through October.
+The Depot Market is held 8 a.m. to 2 p.m. every Saturday mid May through October.
 We typically get around 40 vendors each week selling veggies (in season), honey, flowers, and bedding plants, plus soaps, antiques, and collectibles.

-New vendors are always welcome!
+New market vendors are always welcome!
 Call (847) 426-4307 for booth information and visit our rules and regulations page for other details about becoming a vendor.

 Scroll waaaay down to see the the results.

-(Read about last year's contest here)
+(Read about past year's contest here)

 Our closing day for the market includes the annual Great Pumpkin contest.